 * China copper smelters agree to trim output

-Three-month copper on the London Metal Exchange erased early losses to rise 0.2 percent at $4,583.50 a tonne by 0613 GMT, after a loss of 1.4 percent in the previous session.
-Prices are bumping along near six-and-a-half-year lows of $4,443.50 a tonne hit a week ago.
+Three-month copper on the London Metal Exchange closed up 0.3 percent at $4,586 a tonne after a loss of 1.4 percent in the previous session.

-The world’s two biggest central banks will move decisively in opposing directions this coming week, with the ECB almost certain to ease policy on Thursday and a U.S. jobs report likely to seal the case for a Fed rate hike in December.
+The world’s two biggest central banks are expected to move decisively in opposing directions this week, with the ECB almost certain to ease policy on Thursday and a U.S. jobs report likely to seal the case for a Fed rate hike in December.

 Three month LME copper